 The organs of the Biobank

-The VAS-EBVD-CT is composed by: the members of the EBVD-DAC; the National project-coordinators; the representatives from the Biorepository and the Database (these private partners have no rights to vote).
+The VAS-EBVD-CT is composed by: the members who take care of of the EBVD-DAC; the National project-coordinators; the representatives from the Biorepository and the Database (these private partners have no rights to vote).

-VAS-ST (VAS - Vascular - Independent Research and Education - European Organization’s Scientific Team).
-It is responsible for screening and defining new proposals, monitoring the progress of current projects and defining development strategies for VAS.
+VAS Board and VAS Advisory Board are responsible for screening and defining new proposals, monitoring the progress of current projects and defining development strategies for VAS.
 It is the decision-making body (subject to the limitations detailed elsewhere in this section) with regard to the single projects and the development of VAS.

 b) approves any new sub-projects;